LordPachimari/vector-AI-search/README.md

-# UniSoulmate
+# Vector AI search

-Introducing **UniSoulmate**—a platform powered by AI that connects like-minded students around the world.
-It helps you find your best study buddy, or what we call your 'uni soulmate'—someone who shares similar interests, skills, career goals, and hobbies, and even complements your differences!
+A platform powered by AI that connects like-minded people around the world.
+It helps you find ysomeone who shares similar interests, skills, career goals, and hobbies.

 ## Tech Stack